Bachelor of Arts in European Studies (BAES)

-The welcome event for BAES students will take place on Tuesday, 25 February 2025, at 10:00 a.m. in room KOL-E-13 (EV Senate Room).
+The welcome event for BAES students will take place on Tuesday, 24th February 2026, at 10:00 - 11:30 a.m.
+(Room will follow).
 Afterwards, all participants are invited to a coffee break.

 During this event, BAES students will be greeted at the faculty and provided with important information about studying at the RWF.
 Attendance is mandatory for BAES students.